Kanahooka

 Kanahooka has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-Three such projects have been identified by AreaSearch as potentially impacting the area in question.
-Among these key projects are the M1 Princes Motorway South-Facing Ramps at Dapto, the Cleveland Road Upgrade - West Dapto, the West Dapto Urban Release Area, and Byamee Street, Dapto.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+Three projects identified by AreaSearch are expected to influence the region: M1 Princes Motorway South-Facing Ramps at Dapto, Cleveland Road Upgrade - West Dapto, West Dapto Urban Release Area, and Byamee Street, Dapto.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.